Demographics of Berlin

 In December 2019, the city-state of Berlin had a population of 3,769,495 registered inhabitants in an area of 891.82 km2.
 The city's population density was 4,227 inhabitants per km2.
 Berlin is Germany's largest city and the most populous city proper in the European Union.

-In December 2015, there were 621,075 registered residents of foreign nationality, originating from approximately 190 different countries.
+In December 2015, there were 621,075 registered residents of foreign nationality, originating from approximately 190 countries.